udayakumar-s/ej2-angular-docs/ej2-angular/toolbar/how-to/add-link-to-toolbar-item.md

 ---
 layout: post
 title: Add link to toolbar item in Angular Toolbar component | Syncfusion
-description: Learn here all about Add link to toolbar item in Syncfusion ##Platform_Name## Toolbar component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Add link to toolbar item in Syncfusion Angular Toolbar component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Add link to toolbar item
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Add link to toolbar item in Angular Toolbar component